comp500/Demagnetize/README.md

 ![Demagnetizer demo gif](https://i.imgur.com/T0QpQ6r.gif)

 ### Mod compatibility:
-*Some of these mods are not on 1.14 yet, but they should support Demagnetize when they update*

-- Thermal series
-- Actually Additions
-- Botania
-- Draconic Evolution
-- Ender IO
-- Reliquary
-- Simple Magnet
-- Not Enough Items 1.8+
-- Quantum Flux
-- Pickle Tweaks
+Mods that are compatible for 1.12 are likely to also be compatible for 1.14 when they are ported to 1.14.

-- Better Magnets
+- Gobber 2
-- Ring of Attraction *(Available for 1.14!)*
+- Ring of Attraction
-- Gobber 2 *(Available for 1.14!)*
-- Tiered Magnets *(Available for 1.14!)*
+- Tiered Magnets
-- Ender Magnet *(Available for 1.14!)*
+- Ender Magnet
-- GregTech Classic
 - Enigmatic Legacy

 ### For mod developers: